7 Different Types Of Microphones For Recording

 - Ribbons Mics

-Which each produces a unique sound when parred to the right sound source.
-Which why it is necessary to learn how these 3 types of microphones works.
+Each produces a unique sound when parred to the right sound source.
+Which is why it is necessary to learn how these 3 types of microphones works.

 So let’s cover them by starting with the …